Daniel Berlind

 Understanding the distinction between normal wear and tear and damage caused by renters is critical for both landlords and renters.

 Property Managers/Landlords: Responsible for maintaining the property and ensuring it remains fit to live in.
 They are expected to cover the costs associated with normal wear and tear.
-As such, landlords must conduct regular rental unit inspections, address maintenance issues immediately, and ensure the property’s overall upkeep.
+As such, landlords must conduct regular inspections of rental units, address maintenance issues promptly, and ensure the property’s overall upkeep.

-Tenants: Without question, tenants must use the property responsibly, carefully preventing excessive damage.
+Tenants: Without a doubt, tenants must use the property responsibly and carefully prevent excessive damage.
 Renters are responsible for immediately reporting any maintenance or repair issues to the landlord.
-Unfortunately, failure to do so can result in them being held responsible for damages that could have been eliminated with prompt communication.
+Unfortunately, failure to do so can result in them being held accountable for damages that could have been eliminated with prompt communication.

 The Great Security Deposit Debate: Implications for Normal Wear & Tear vs. Property Damage

-Property managers and landlords often find themselves asking if they can charge for normal wear and tear or if it only applies to actual property damage scenarios.
+Property managers and landlords often wonder whether they can charge for everyday wear and tear or if this only applies to actual property damage scenarios.
 And can they deduct routine maintenance fees and normal wear and tear from the security deposit?
 Or only if there’s true damage?

 In a dispute over normal wear and tear, the key is communicating clearly.
-Open, respectful conversations often lead to an agreeable resolution without bringing monetary implications into the mix.
+Open, respectful conversations often lead to a mutually agreeable resolution without involving monetary implications.

 However, if a resolution can’t be reached between landlord and tenant, local laws and regulations, in addition to the original, signed lease agreement terms, should be consulted to guide the dialogue.

-The landlord or property manager must collect a security deposit before a tenant moves into a rental unit.
-A security deposit serves as a form of insurance against potential damage and is a means to cover any renter damage caused by negligence.
+The landlord or property manager must collect a security deposit from a tenant before they move into a rental unit.
+A security deposit serves as a form of insurance against potential damage and is a means to cover any damage caused by the renter’s negligence.
 The bottom line is that it can be a form of true motivation for renters to look after a unit carefully.

 Here’s a normal excessive wear and tear checklist that property managers and landlords can include in their lease agreements so there’s no confusion at the end of the lease.